Why do I need to take a language placement exam?

 Do I still need to take a placement exam if I’ve had some French, German, or Spanish, but I don’t feel confident and I want to take the Basic (101) course?

 YES!
 No student with any French, German, or Spanish will be allowed to take basic language course without the placement exam.
-The placement exam will help us determine your level more objectively.
+The placement exam will help us determine your level more objectively, besides you may finish earlier if you take an upper level.

 Do I still need to take a placement exam if I’ve had some French (or German, or Spanish) but I forgot every thing?